bareos/bareos/manuals/en/developers/catalog.md

  & <span>bigint </span> & <span>64 bit seconds to retain Job </span>\

-The <span>**Client**</span> table contains one entry for each machine backed up by Bacula in this database.
+The <span>**Client**</span> table contains one entry for each machine backed up by Bareos in this database.
 Normally the Name is a fully qualified domain name.

 <span>|l|l|l|</span>\